Parrot-Developers/groundsdk-ios-samples/doc/hello_drone.rst

 At the end of this tutorial, you will be able to:

 - Setup your developement environment
-- Setup your project to use GroundSdk iOS 1.1.1
+- Setup your project to use GroundSdk iOS |version|
 - Connect to a drone
 - Display drone connection state
 - Display drone battery level